masaochi/TC/docs/how_to_use.rst

 .. note::

-   If you find that the memory requirement is too demanding for your environment, it is possible to specify a larger value for **OMP_NUM_THREADS**.
-   This **does not** accelerate calculation, but might reduce the memory requirement **per node** in parallelized calculation.
+   If you find that the memory requirement is too demanding for your machines, it is possible to specify a larger value for **OMP_NUM_THREADS**, which reduces the memory requirement **per node** in parallelized calculation.
    Also, it might be possible to apply OpenMP parallelization only for calculations done by the external libraries just by editting ``Makefile`` (while I have not tried).

+.. _output_files:

 Output files of TC++